benlansdell/ethome/README.md

 [Main project page](https://sleap.ai/)

 SLEAP is an open source deep-learning based framework for multi-animal pose tracking.
 It can be used to track any type or number of animals and includes an advanced labeling/training GUI for active learning and proofreading.
 SLEAP data must be in exported analysis `h5` files, to import into `ethome`.

+## Sample notebooks

+Sample notebooks are available ([here](https://github.com/benlansdell/ethome/tree/master/examples)) that you can use as a starting point for your own analyses, using either:
+* NWB files
+* SLEAP files
+* DLC tracking and BORIS annotations

 ## Contributing